astronomer/docs/learn/airflow-setup-teardown.md

 ![Teardown task decorator](/img/guides/airflow-setup-teardown_teardown_decorators.png)

-After you have defined your setup and teardown tasks you need to [define their groupings](#defining-setupteardown-groupings) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.
+After you have defined your setup and teardown tasks you need to [define their groupings](#creating-setupteardown-groupings) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.

 ### Creating setup/teardown groupings

+Setup and teardown tasks can be combined into groupings by:

+- Providing the setup task object to the `setups` argument in the `.as_teardown()` method of a teardown task object.
+- Connecting a setup and a teardown task with a normal task dependency using the bit-shift operator (`>>`) or a dependency function like `chain()`.
+- Providing the called object of a task created using the `@setup` decorator as an argument to a task created using the `@teardown` decorator.

+Which method you use is a matter of personal preference.
+However, note that if you are using `@setup` and `@teardown` decorators, you cannot use the `setups` argument.

+You can have multiple sets of setup and teardown tasks in a DAG, both in [parallel](#parallel-setupteardown-groupings) and [nested](#nested-setupteardown-groupings).

 There are no limits to how many setup and teardown tasks you can have, nor are there limits to how many worker tasks you include in a grouping.